tplgy/bonefish/README.md

 Bonefish
 ========

-Bonefish is an open-source C++ WAMP application router that allows to build applications from loosely-coupled components.
+Bonefish is an open-source C++ WAMP application router that enables building applications from loosely-coupled components.
 It currently supports the WAMP Basic Profile and RawSocket Transport as part of the Advanced Profile.